-- 5.31 A reliable internet connection is now widely accepted as an essential utility and is therefore part of a good standard of living.
+- 5.28 Development management decisions will consider noise impacts in an integrated manner alongside other potential impacts of the proposed development, and will have regard to the Noise Policy Statement for England where appropriate.
+Required mitigation may include considerations such as the siting of buildings, landscaping and building design.
+Minimisation of disturbance through obtrusive light, poor air quality, odour and dust emissions are also important in providing a reasonable quality of life for occupiers and to safeguard biodiversity and the quality of the environment.
+Aspects that will need careful consideration include how the use of artificial light will impact on wildlife.
+Such considerations apply equally to proposals to extend and alter existing buildings as they do to new developments. - 5.29 Huntingdonshire has been one of the best performing local authorities in the country for recycling.
+In order to maintain this performance, new buildings need to be designed to help residents and users to reduce waste generation and recycle more.
+This includes provision of convenient space for storage of recyclables and green waste awaiting collection, usually in wheeled bins.
+Reference should be had to Building Regulations Approved Document H (section 6) which sets out requirements for waste storage as well as the RECAP Waste Management Design Guide SPD adopted by Cambridgeshire County Council and the Waste Collection Policies produced by the Council. - 5.30 Good design helps ensure the successful integration of new development into existing neighbourhoods through taking account of community and individual safety considerations and minimising opportunities for crime.
+Building regulations include security standards (see Approved Document Q) that apply to new housing.
+Aspects of Secured by Design that deal with the external environment such as the spaces between and around buildings should be incorporated into the design process. - 5.31 A reliable internet connection is now widely accepted as an essential utility and is therefore part of a good standard of living.
 The Council supports the expansion and provision of high speed broadband technology in all parts of the district and is working in partnership to achieve this through the 'Connecting Cambridgeshire' initiative.
-It will be important for all new residential, employment and commercial developments to provide the infrastructure to enable connection to be made to fibre optic broadband infrastructure as the main technology for delivering superfast connections.
+It will be important for all new residential, employment and commercial developments to provide the wherewithal to enable connection to be made to fibre optic broadband infrastructure as the main technology for delivering superfast connections.
 This should be designed and installed as an integral part of development to avoid the visual impact and future disturbance caused by retrofitting.
-It is recognised that the availability of such infrastructure will vary across the district.
-The expectation is that, even where such infrastructure is not readily available, provision is made for ducting and cabinets to enable easy connection at a later date.
+It is recognised that the availability of broadband infrastructure will vary across the district.
+The expectation is that where such infrastructure is not readily available nearby, provision is made for ducting and cabinets to enable easy connection at a later date.
 The Government defines superfast broadband as being at least 24Mbps, and set out in its 10 point plan for rural productivity the target of reaching 95% of UK households with a broadband service of at least this speed by the end of 2017.
-Therefore 24Mbps is the minimum level of service that is considered acceptable. - 5.32 The storage of hazardous substances are refereed to as notifiable installations and are covered by separate consenting processes.
+Therefore, 24Mbps is the minimum level of service that is considered acceptable. - 5.32 The storage of hazardous substances are refereed to as notifiable installations and are covered by separate consenting processes.
 The policy requires that there would be no adversely affect on safety near a notifiable installation and that there would be no increase in the number of people that would be put at risk in the vicinity of a notifiable installation.
 The distances involved will depend on a number of factors including the details of the development proposed and the substances and potential hazard of the installation.
 Detailed advice should be sought from the Council's Environmental Heath service.